RaphaelHebert/nsdpy/READMEfunctions.txt

 	INPUTS:
 		-path(STRING): see above
-		-text(STRING): featuretable in text format, results of the call to nuccore database made by feattable function.
+		-text(STRING): CDS fasta file in text format, results of the call to nuccore database made by the cdsfasta function.
 		-dictid (DICTIONNARY) see above
 		-dicttaxo (DICTIONNARY) see above
 		-genelist(LIST) from OPTIONS, see above